About this Research Topic

 By providing a snapshot of each field, the curated collection of mini review articles will serve as the essential reference for a new educational platform being currently developed for the next generation of neuroscience students and researchers.
 This platform will encompass a state of the art neuroscience open online course, online learning and research tools, and a neuroscience book.
 As such, authors will gain exposure of their work over three types of open access media - the current Research Topic, a MOOC and an eBook.

-Aiming to place each subject matter into the broader context of brain function, contributions should include a graphic summary, a brief historical perspective, a summary of the established principles within the field of research, a critical appraisal of the current state of the art, and a highlight of future directions to be explored.
+Aiming to place each subject matter into the broader context of brain function, contributions should include a graphic summary; a brief historical perspective; a summary of the established principles within the field of research; a critical appraisal of the current state of the art and of how modelling and simulations can enable the integration of information from diverse scales and levels of complexity in order to accelerate the extraction of meaning out of biological data; and a highlight of future directions to be explored.

 Keywords: neuroscience, multi-scale brain, molecular, cellular, cognitive, behavioral